VA Jumbo Loan Limits, Rates And Requirements

 All VA loans are nonconforming loans based on the fact that they’re not conventional.
 However, jumbo loans deserve special attention in the nonconforming category because they often require a higher down payment.
 This isn’t necessarily the case with VA jumbo loans.

 The other important number to pay attention to is the upper loan limit that lenders have for their VA jumbo loans.
-At Rocket Mortgage®, you can get a VA jumbo loan in any amount up to $1.5 million.
+At Rocket Mortgage®, you can get a VA jumbo loan in any amount up to $2 million, assuming you can meet qualification standards.

 What Are The VA Jumbo Loan Requirements?